02JanDal/QuickModDoc/qm_versions_spec.markdown

 \* Interval notation, see [wikipedia](http://en.wikipedia.org/wiki/Interval_%28mathematics%29#Notations_for_intervals).
 Leave _a_ or _b_ empty for infinity

 \*\* an array of objects, where each object has the field 'uid', 'type' and 'version'.
-Type can be any of 'depends', 'recommends', 'suggests', 'breaks', 'conflicts', 'provides', and version can be either empty or a version interval.
+Type can be any of 'depends', 'recommends', 'suggests', 'conflicts', 'provides', and version can be either empty or a version interval.

 <a id="downloadtype">
 ## Download Type